Adult Children of Narcissistic Parents

 It is important to understand that narcissistic parents suffer from an incurable mental disorder and are never going to change.
 Whatever love seemed real or hopeful is or was an illusion.
 The love never existed and never will.
 This parent has no capacity for love.
 The relationship will never be healthy or satisfying.
 The offspring of these individuals mean no more to the parent than merely being a source of narcissistic supply, whether they are children or adults.

 If you are the adult child of a narcissist you are not alone.
 They are many of us and we are all survivors—survivors of the most insidious form of child abuse.
 Adult children of narcissistic parents are commonly referred to as ACONS.
-Those outside your family will not be able to support you or understand what you are going through.
+Those both inside and outside your family will not be able to support, understand or validate you.
 They will be probably be a source of great frustration and make you feel even worse about yourself.
-So it is very beneficial to gain the support of other ACONS.
-They are the only people who will be able to relate to your experiences and feelings.
+For that reason and many more, it is very beneficial to gain the support of an experienced professional.

 The pain you feel is real.
 You were severely abused.
 And the future may seem hopeless.
 After having your emotional needs unmet for so long, healing from this traumatic childhood is difficult.
 It may seem impossible to do but it is not.
 With persistence and time, full recovery is absolutely possible.

 It is time to reclaim your life as your own.
 You may see your narcissistic parent as a big, powerful monster, but he or she is actually small, weak, and no longer has any power over you.
-The only power he or she has is the power you give them.
+As adult children of narcissistic parents, the only power our mothers or fathers have over us is the power we give them.

 You are an adult now and you do not have to answer to anyone but yourself.
 It is time to embrace self-love.
 It is time to nurture your inner child and take good care of yourself.
 You are worthy, you are lovable, and you matter.
 It is time to start working through your feelings.